About Us

 We are committed to learning about “all things coffee”, consciously adjusting our methods as we grow.

-We reduce our environmental footprint by choosing Omnidegradable packaging, reusing shipping materials, composting by-products, and running a certified organic operation.
+We reduce our environmental footprint by reusing shipping materials, composting by-products, with our packaging choices and by running a certified organic operation.

 We give back to our community with donations and service.